fvigh/dipl/docs/index.md

-# Diplomova praca - Wiki
+# Diplomova praca - Úvod

-Všetky technické informacie o praktickej časti diplomovej práce
+Technická dokumentácia praktickej časti diplomovej práce

+## Features
+- using [StatsForecast](https://nixtla.github.io/statsforecast/) we can train many models efficiently such as [AutoARIMA](https://fvigh.github.io/dipl/Models/#autoarima), AutoETS
+- check the accuracy and robustness of the models using cross-validation

 ## Modely